center-for-threat-informed-defense/attack_to_cve/methodology.md

 # Methodology for Mapping MITRE ATT&CK Techniques to Vulnerabilities
-The number of vulnerabilities being reported is overwhelming.
-Defenders need help processing vulnerability reports.
+The number of vulnerabilities reported annually is overwhelming.
+Defenders need help processing vulnerability reports and understanding the impact of vulnerabilites on their organization.
 Standardizing the data in vulnerability reports makes it easier for defenders to interpret the report quickly and accurately.
 It also enables automation since computers have an even harder time understanding the variations in terminology than humans.
-This document provides a methodology that can be used to help standardize the way vulnerabilities are reported by using MITRE ATT&CK.
+This document provides a methodology for using MITRE ATT&CK to characterize the impact of a vulnerability, establishing an approach to standardizing how vulnerability impact is described and helping defenders integrate new vulnerability information into their organizations.

 ##	What is ATT&CK?
 [ATT&CK](https://attack.mitre.org/) is a knowledge base of adversary tactics and techniques based on real-world observations.
 The knowledge base represents adversary goals as tactics and the specific behaviors to achieve those goals as techniques and sub-techniques.
 Through its global adoption, ATT&CK has become a common taxonomy for both offense and defense to understand and communicate about adversary behaviors.
 ATT&CK is widely used as a foundation for threat models and a critical input into many cybersecurity disciplines to convey threat intelligence.

-ATT&CK can provide a method for standardizing the language around vulnerabilities.
-ATT&CK techniques provide a standard way of describing the methods adversaries use to exploit a vulnerability and what adversaries hope to achieve by exploiting the vulnerability.
+ATT&CK can be used to standardizing the language around vulnerabilities.
+ATT&CK techniques provide a standard vocabulary for describing the methods adversaries use to exploit a vulnerability and what adversaries hope to achieve by exploiting the vulnerability.
 Using ATT&CK techniques to describe a vulnerability makes it easier for defenders integrating vulnerabilities into their threat modeling and risk management practices.

 ## Using ATT&CK to Describe Vulnerabilities